by @slashie, builder of the Temple of the Roguelike, 2022. v1.3.1

 Many people have tried to define what a “roguelike” is, more so given its recent usage as a term to describe a wide variety of games with different features.
-While there is no ultimate answer to that question, given the nature of the word and its history, I believe it’s useful to share and spread the notion of a Traditional Roguelike, merely to help people discover newly created games that follow the original format more closely than others, as well as allow this specific branch of roguelikes to continue evolving on its own.
+While there is no ultimate answer to that question, given the nature of the word and its history, I believe it’s useful to share and spread the core values of the Traditional Roguelikes, merely to help people discover newly created games that follow the original format more closely than others, as well as allow this specific branch of roguelikes to continue evolving on its own.
 My interpretation is inspired by what I call the “Second Age of Roguelike Development”, happening around 1995 to 2005.

-While I believe modern roguelike developers should feel free to include as many or as little ingredients as they want from the historical roguelikes into their games in order to make fun and innovative experiences, it should make sense to qualify their games appropriately to distinguish them from these traditional style games.
-“Action Roguelike” is a perfect example of what I would suggest for games that are not turn based but feature most or all the other ingredients of the roguelike formula.
+While I believe modern roguelike developers should feel free to include as many or as few ingredients as they want from the historical roguelikes into their games in order to make fun and innovative experiences, it should make sense to qualify their games appropriately to distinguish them from these traditional style games.

 1. Permanent Consequences